PTSD. Post-Traumatic Stress Disorder.

 With these feelings came the anxiety, tight pains in my chest and the heavy breathing.
 Not wanting to take her out for fear of what might happen.
 I’d lay awake all night staring at the monitor imagining she would stop breathing at any time.

 When I did sleep the nightmares came.
 What if this happened to her?
 What would I do?
 I can’t go back to that hospital.
 I just can’t.
+I use to lay awake and plan out what I would do.

 I became paranoid at letting people look after her.
 No one was good enough.
 She wouldn’t be safe.